gab-carb/quest-submissions/chapter3/day4.md

 1.Explain, in your own words, the 2 things resource interfaces can be used for:

--Resource interfaces allows you to make a ressource conform to certain requirements defined by interface.
+-Resource interfaces allows you to make a ressource conform to certain requirements defined by the interface.

 -Resource interfaces also give you the ability to constrain resources to the parameters of the interface.
  Even making it impossible to access data from a resource within the bounderies of an interface.